imvu/bluesteel/README.md

 ### How to run BlueSteel (development) ###

-- Execute `s/run-server-development.py`
+- Execute command: `s/run-server-development.py`
 - Open a browser and type the url: `localhost:28028`
 - See next step `How to edit things inside BlueSteel`

 ### How to run BlueSteel (production) ###

-- Execute `s/run-server-production.py`
+- Execute command: `s/run-server-production.py`
 - Open a browser and type the url: `localhost:8080`
 - See next step `How to edit things inside BlueSteel`